 When it rains, it pours...

-Nowadays, I find gray days and stormy weather energizing.
+Nowadays, I find gray days and stormy weather both comforting and energizing.
 It is always a chance to get real.

 At this very moment

-As I sit here with fingers dancing across the keyboard, I see the sun playing hide and seek with storm clouds outside.
-Through the open window, I hear the wind singing in the trees, a collection of birds twittering, the tires hissing along the rain slickened asphalt of High Street.
+As I sit here with fingers dancing across the keyboard, I see the sun finally emerging to play hide and seek with the storm clouds.
+Through the open window, I hear the wind singing in the trees, a collection of birds twittering, the pulsating surf of tires hissing along the rain-slickened asphalt of High Street.

 As best as I can tell, the key to the Gateless Gate that Zen master Mumon Ekai (1183-1260) presented in his classic collection of koans, is our ability to let go of our desire to control Life to meet our own self-serving agenda.
-Resisting what is, we pull the plug on our fundamental connection to the unlimited energy available.
+Grabbing for what isn't and resisting what is, we pull the plug on our fundamental connection to the unlimited energy available.
 If we are willing to open our hearts and minds to embrace Life on its own terms, Life, itself, embraces us.

 Increasingly, a deep sense of ease and joy emerges.